nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </aside>

-However, there may be agency specific instructions to place the page number as it is displayed in the source material, or as content in the pagebreak elements.
+However, there may be agency specific instructions to place the page number as it is displayed in the source material, or as content in the page break elements.
 For example:

 <aside class="example" title="Inline page break with page number as text content">